matter-labs/zksync-era/prover/prover_fri/README.md

 - RAM: 60GB of RAM (enable swap if your machine has less RAM)
 - Disk: 400GB of free disk

-1. Install the correct nightly version using command: `rustup install nightly-2023-07-21`
+1. Install Rust (correct version from rust-toolchain file should be used automatically if you don't have any local overrides)
 2. Initialize DB and run migrations.
 Go into the root of the repository, then run

    ```console
    zk init
    ```

-3. Generate the cpu setup data (no need to regenerate if it's already there).
-This will consume around 300Gb of disk.
+3. Generate the CPU setup data (no need to regenerate if it's already there).
+This will consume around 300GB of disk.
    For this, move to the `prover` directory, and run

    ```console